-Aetna modified CPB 0244, its skin and soft tissue substitutes coverage policy, effective February 14, 2026.
+Aetna modified CPB 0244 governing skin and soft tissue substitute coverage, effective February 14, 2026.
 Here's what billing teams need to do.

 Quick-Reference Table